 - Have you ever been touched against your will?

-- Are you currently being treated or have you recently been treated for any other medical conditions?
+- Are you being treated, or have you recently been treated, for any other health problems?

 Aug.
 03, 2023